alvaroabascar/carpet/README.md

 # carpet
-Clarify your pipelines, hiding your temporal files behind the carpet!
+Clarify your pipelines, hiding your temporal files under the carpet!

 ### What?